open-slicer/cell/docs/locketd.md

 ##### `port`

 Required.
-This is the port that the Locket server is running on.
+This is the TCP port that the Locket server is listening on.

 ##### `host`